 Although we enjoy the search, we also know what a gift it is when others direct us to their favorite (secret) free camping locations.

 Also, of course, there will be updates.
 Since we plan to travel again in the coming years, any new discoveries and free camping locations will be added to the existing books.
 By purchasing an e-book now, you'll automatically receive all future updates of that RV travel guide free of charge.
+Important: On the purchase page, you'll need to confirm you want to receive update emails, or I won't be able to send them.
+I promise I won't send you any other mail - only the updates for the guides you purchased.

 But that's not all.
 With your purchase you will receive, free of charge, the 23-page Frugal Shunpiker's Guide: Basic Boondocking